SvetlanaMinakova/google-hackathon/GUIDE.md

 - Run `uvx agent-starter-pack enhance --adk -d agent_engine`
 - Select defaults, the only exception is region - use eu-west4
 - Run `gcloud auth application-default login --no-launch-browser` and follow instructions
-- The right project should be set `gcloud config get-value project`
+- The right project should be set, verify using `gcloud config get-value project`